AgnesLi233/CarCrash/README.md

 ### Model Performance
 * MobileNet-SSD v3: [TODO example result picture]
 * YOLOv8: [TODO example result picture]
+As we can observed in this figure, small model size shows relatively high accuracy for bounding box prediction compared to bounding boxes given by the dataset.
+But sometimes larger models might cause overfitting.
+For example, a backpack at the corner could be recognized as a traffic light for large model but not small model.
 * Mask Generator: [TODO example result picture]
 * ConvLSTM2D, Sliding Window: [TODO some result data]
 ### Bad Cases ?